sferrini/Swift-Community-Best-Practices/README.markdown

 ## Avoid try? where possible

 `try?` is used to "squelch" errors and is only useful if you truly don't care if the error is generated.
-In general though you might want to catch the error and at least log the failure.
+In general though, you might want to catch the error and at least log the failure.

 ## Early Returns & Guards